DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 Before we go on, it may useful to briefly talk through some terms which we'll be using through this post.

 ### AWS
-Amazon Web Services provides on-demand cloud computing services, imagine using a huge amount of computation power for an ETL job but only paying for the amount you used, or building a database and being billed on each query.
+Amazon Web Services provides on-demand cloud computing services, imagine using a huge amount of computational power for an ETL job but only paying for the amount you used, or building a database and being billed on each query.
 It's a suite of computing products that one can use to build an IT infrastructure.

 ### API
-Application Programming Interfaces are standardised ways in which computational process can talk to each other.
-An API defines how this conversation occurs, how errors are defined, what information can be requested and responded to.
+Application Programming Interfaces are standardised ways in which systems can talk to each other.
+An API defines how this conversation occurs, how errors are defined and what information can be requested and responded to.
 For the purpose of this post think of it as a handshake between two computers!

 ### Serverless
 Right, now this may be somewhat counterintuitive, calling something serverless is a lot like saying ordering a takeaway is _kitchenless_, clearly a kitchen was used to cook the food, you just didn't have to to manage or maintain it, it's been abstracted away. _Serverless_ applications simply abstract the maintainence of servers away so you don't need to provision your own servers for a project.
 It has a few advantages, we only pay for what we use, I can safely assume my API isn't going to be used 24/7, so why pay for a server to be hosted for that time?